mayope/keycloakmigration/README.md

 - Add sophisticated unit and integration Tests
 - Test Keycloak with PostgreSQL instead of H2 backend.
 - Add token refresh logic
-- Allow relative file references
+- Don't use master realm for testing